 General Mathematics courses of study for a broad range of students and may be implemented in a number of ways.
-Some students will not study Mathematics beyond Units 1 and 2, while others will intend to study Further Mathematics Units 3 and 4.
+Some students will not study Mathematics beyond Units 1 and 2, while others will intend to study General Mathematics Units 3 and 4.
 Others will also be studying Mathematics Methods Units 1 and 2 and in some cases Specialist Mathematics Units 1 and 2 as well.

-The areas of study for General Mathematics Unit 1 and Unit 2 are 'Algebra and structure', 'Arithmetic and number', 'Discrete mathematics', 'Geometry, measurement and trigonometry', 'Graphs of linear and non-linear relations' and 'Statistics'.
+The areas of study for General Mathematics Unit 1 and Unit 2 are 'Data analysis, probability and statistics', 'Algebra, number and structure', 'Functions, relations and graphs', 'Discrete mathematics (Matrices and Networks)', and 'Space and measurement'.